-Toby Smith is the owner of Angelic Studios.
-He is a producer who also manages The Hoosiers, the keyboardist for Jamiroquai for a decade, with whom he also co-wrote many big hits alongside Jay Kay.
-For the launch of Angelic Studios, Toby kindly let us ask him some questions about his vision for the studio, his immense collection of gear, and his career to-date.
+Toby Smith was the founder of Angelic Studios.
+He was a producer, and the keyboardist for Jamiroquai for a decade, with whom he also co-wrote many big hits alongside Jay Kay.
+For the launch of Angelic Studios back in 2010, Toby kindly let us ask him some questions about his vision for the studio, his immense collection of gear, and his career to-date.
 You can read what he had to say below...

 Hi Toby - thanks for your time.
 It's a huge job you've done down here at Angelic.
 When did you start and how long did it take?

 Toby: We started building the studio November 2008, and initially things were pretty slow, weather hampering a lot of the initial works.
 Apart from that, things went fairly smoothly, and once the local builder had finished with the structural elements and the building was dry, Chris Clifford, ADG's trusted chippie, got cracking and it all came together without too many dramas.
 I had to get the studio operating for June this year as The Hoosiers second album was due and they were desperate to get started.
 We had barely two weeks to commission the desk and test the outboard gear and patchbay which was pretty stupid, but apart from the first week of the session, amazingly, everything seemed to work brilliantly, with just a few incorrectly wired XLRs to fix.

 What would you say was your overall vision for Angelic Studios, when you set out building it?